-In particular, unlike for $\ncBordInf(d)$, all mapping $\infty$-categories of $\BordInf(d)$ are $\infty$-groupoids and can thus be regarded as spaces.
-Thus, by the discussion of \cref{sec:double-vs-infty2}, not much is lost by applying $(-)^{(\infty,1)}$ and instead consider the symmetric monoidal $\infty$-category $\BordInf(d)^{(\infty,1)}$ with closed $(d-1)$-manifolds as objects and mapping spaces
+Hence, unlike for $\ncBordInf(d)$, all mapping $\infty$-categories of $\BordInf(d)$ are $\infty$-groupoids and can be regarded as spaces.
+Thus, by the discussion of \cref{sec:double-vs-infty2}, not much is lost by applying $(-)^{(\infty,1)}$ and considering the symmetric monoidal $\infty$-category $\BordInf(d)^{(\infty,1)}$ with objects closed $(d-1)$-manifolds and mapping spaces

 where $[W]$ ranges over compact bordisms $W \colon P \leadsto Q$ up to diffeomorphism relative to the ends.
 Composition is by gluing bordisms and the symmetric monoidal structure by disjoint union.

 In short: given a tangential structure $\theta$ in the form of a $\GL_d(\bfR)$-space $\theta$, the objects of $\ncBordInf^\theta(d)$ are (possibly noncompact) $(d-1)$-manifolds $P$ with a $\theta$-structure on their once-stabilised tangent bundle, i.e.\,a $\GL_d(\bfR)$-equivariant map $\theta_P\colon \Fr(I\times N) \ra \theta$ where $\Fr(-)$ denotes the frame bundle and $I=[0,1]$.
 The objects of the mapping category $\smash{\ncBordInf^\theta}(d)_{(P,\theta_P),(Q,\theta_Q)}$ are bordisms with $\theta$-structures and the morphisms are $\theta$-embeddings, fixed on the boundary.
 The composition and monoidal structure is as in $\ncBordInf(d)$, but with the addition of $\theta$-structures.